top of page

 But Dan would have no part of that risky sitting business.
 When I got off the phone, he was back in the house wiping blood off the kitchen floor.
 And then he scurried back to the garage to blow the sawdust off himself with the air compressor, 'cause what medical professional can put up with a bloody, mangly-thumbed would-be amputee who presents in the ER with poor grooming.

-He trotted back into the house, calm, but he would not stop pacing all over house in good-humoured shock.
-My repeated pleas for him to sit down were as futile as the mission statement of the Obedient Cat Society.
-When the ambulance showed up, Dan was still vertical.
-I would have been a ball of hairy-tongued, sweating, fainting drama if it were one of my appendages similarly re-landscaped.
+When the ambulance arrived, Dan was almost gleeful, like a schoolboy waiting for the yellow bus, eager to show the driver his handiwork.
+I'm sure I would have been a ball of hairy-tongued, sweating, fainting drama if it were one of my appendages similarly re-landscaped.
 The paramedic asked for a peek under his towel, and declared, "Yup.
 That’s gonna need surgery."

 The staff in the ER cheerfully answered all my phone inquiries.
-The intake clerk said she'd seen his wound: "You know how tires leave tread marks in soft ground?
+The intake clerk said she'd seen his wound.
+"You know how tires leave tread marks in soft ground?
 Well, it's like that on his thumbnail, but the soft tissue doesn't conform so nicely."
 So, I was picturing a little bite out of the tip of his thumb.
 Not so bad after all.

 Then Dan texted me a photo.